 Components of a Solar Panel

 A solar panel comprises several key components.
-Understanding the parts is helpful in understanding solar panel defects.
+Understanding the parts is helpful in understanding common solar panel problems.

 Solar Cells: These are the key photovoltaic (PV) components that convert sunlight into electricity.